parodos-dev/parodos/workflow-service/README.md

 More detail on this subject will be covered in the 'parodos-model-api' folder of this project.
 For a complete example please review 'workflow-example'.

-In this present release teams are encouraged to think of Workflows and WorkflowTasks as stand along Java projects.
+In this present release teams are encouraged to think of Workflows and WorkflowTasks as stand alone Java projects.
 As such they should have test coverage, undergo a full software release cycle and should not be updated in production trivally.
 Due to the persistance of both workflow definitions and WorkflowTask executions, the workflow-service can be restarted to update the definition of Workflows and WorkflowTasks.

 **Note:** Future release of this service will include WorkFlowTask/WorkFlow creation/configuration options that do not require having to write Java code.